-We’ve been fielding questions about exploring the so-called lost city of Mahendraparvata at Mount Kulen or Phnom Kulen in northern Cambodia ever since its mention under Siem Reap (#47) on New York Times 52 Places to Go in 2014 list, having been the first media after the Sydney Morning Herald to cover the exciting new archaeological discoveries resulting from the groundbreaking Lidar survey.
+We’ve been fielding more questions than usual about exploring the so-called ‘lost city’ of Mahendraparvata at Phnom Kulen or Mount Kulen or in northern Cambodia ever since its mention under Siem Reap (#47) on the New York Times’ 52 Places to Go in 2014 list, having been the first media after the Sydney Morning Herald to cover the exciting new archaeological discoveries resulting from the groundbreaking Lidar survey.

-While the elephant statues, pictured above, are indeed impressive, there are no “majestic temples”, as described by the New York Times describes.
+We’ve been getting asked for directions to the “majestic temples” on Phnom Kulen that the New York Times describes.
 However, there are none.
-Aside from the splendid elephant statues above and some small dilapidated towers, the many archaeological sites on the mountain, 55kms or a 90-minute drive from Siem Reap, are buried beneath the jungle floor and the towers that can be seen are few and are in a ruinous state.
+Aside from the splendid elephant statues above and some small dilapidated brick towers, the vast archaeological sites on the mountain, 55kms or a 90-minute drive from Siem Reap, are buried beneath the jungle floor and the towers that can be seen are few and are in a ruinous state.

 If you are expecting another Angkor Wat, Bayon or Beng Mealea you will be extremely disappointed.
 That’s why we don’t recommend that after seeing Angkor Wat you make a beeline for Phnom Kulen if you’re keen to see more of the same.
-In my Angkor Wat and Around in Three Days itinerary on The Guardian I suggest a drive there for the third day, after you’ve seen the star attractions, such as Angkor Wat, Angkor Thom, Bayon, and Ta Prohm, and you’re not yet templed-out.
+In my Angkor Wat and Around in Three Days itinerary on The Guardian I suggest a drive to Phnom Kulen on the third or fourth day, after you’ve seen the star attractions, such as Angkor Wat, Angkor Thom, Bayon, and Ta Prohm, and you’re not yet templed-out.

 A trip to explore the so-called ‘lost city’ of Mahendraparvata at Mount Kulen (that was never really lost, but read on) and a smattering of other atmospheric sights, and countless archaeological ruins, is as much about the journey of getting there as the experience of seeing the sites themselves.